Skip to content

 Monitoring Your Smart Home Network for Threats

 Router traffic logs: Most modern routers log connection attempts and device activity.
 Review these monthly or configure alerts for unusual outbound connections.
-Look for devices connecting to unfamiliar IP ranges or sending abnormally large data volumes outside normal usage hours.
+Look for devices sending abnormally large data volumes outside normal usage hours, or connecting to unfamiliar IP address ranges—particularly foreign IP blocks that your devices have no legitimate reason to contact.

-DNS filtering: Services like Cloudflare's 1.1.1.1 for Families or the open-source Pi-hole block connections to known malicious domains at the network level — including command-and-control servers that compromised IoT devices use to receive attacker instructions.
+DNS filtering: Services like Cloudflare's 1.1.1.1 for Families or the open-source Pi-hole block connections to known malicious domains at the network level—including command-and-control servers that compromised IoT devices use to receive attacker instructions.
+DNS filtering catches threats that endpoint tools miss because it operates on network traffic rather than individual devices.

 Signs a Smart Home Device May Be Compromised